partiscan/pbc-update-check/README.md

 Compile typescript, run the script with node in your update script, exit on error code, otherwise update.

+## Configuration

+The values in `src/config.ts` can be tweaked to be more or less sensitive.
+Set `MAIN_API` to point to your node's API endpoint.
+Set the environment variable `NODE_ADDRESS` to your nodes PBC account.

 ## Considerations

 Review this carefully before use